Cosserat micropolar and couple-stress elasticity models of flexomagnetism at finite deformations: Introduction

 In this work, we propose a new phenomenological model for flexomagnetism based on the geometrically exact Cosserat micropolar continuum theory~\cite{Eringen1999,Cosserat,Eremeyev2013,Neff2004,Neff2015Uni,Lankeit2016} in dislocation form \cite{Ghiba}.
 This theory extends classical elasticity by introducing independent micro-rotations at each material point.
-The resulting kinematic fields include a micro-rotation tensor $\Coss:\Vol \to \SO(3)$ and a corresponding micro-dislocation tensor $\Curva = \Coss^T \Curl \Coss$, allowing for the modelling of effects not captured by classical theories, such as rotational inertia, size effects, and asymmetric stress distributions \cite{NEFF2006574,Neff2006Couple}.
-Since the Cosserat model is particularly relevant for materials with a pronounced microstructure or in cases where the scale of deformation is comparable to internal length scales~\cite{Forest2013Cosserat, Eringen1999}, it is a natural candidate for a flexomagnetic model.
+The resulting kinematic fields include a micro-rotation tensor $\Coss:\Vol \to \SO(3)$ and a corresponding micro-dislocation tensor $\Curva = \Coss^T \Curl \Coss$, allowing for the modelling of effects not captured by classical theories, such as rotational inertia, size effects, and asymmetric stress distributions \cite{NEFF2006574,Neff2006Couple}. \AS{The related couple-stress model may be viewed as a constrained limit case of micropolar elasticity, in which the independent micro-rotation is no longer retained as a fully independent degree of freedom.
+Both theories have been widely employed to model size-dependent mechanical behaviour in micro- and nano-structured beams, plates, shells, arches, and energy-harvesting systems \cite{Sahmani2025,Sahmani2025b,Shahzad2025,AtifShahzad2023}.} \AS{Thus, seeing as} the Cosserat model is particularly relevant for materials with a pronounced microstructure or in cases where the scale of deformation is comparable to internal length scales~\cite{Forest2013Cosserat, Eringen1999}, it is a natural candidate for a flexomagnetic model.

 In our phenomenological formulation, the magneto-mechanical coupling is introduced through the interaction between the magnetisation field $\vb{m}:\Vol \to \R^3$ and the micro-dislocation tensor $\Curva:\Vol \to \R^{3 \times 3}$.
 Since this coupling arises from the independent micro-rotations $\Coss$, and not from the stretch tensor $\bm{U} = \sqrt{\defgrad^T\defgrad}$, with the deformation tensor $\defgrad = \Grad \defmap$ of the deformation map $\defmap:\Vol \to \Vol_\varphi$, the model is designed to reflect the physical intuition that extension alone may not induce a magnetic response.
 This aligns with the understanding that magnetic dipoles, unlike electric dipoles, are not composed of spatially separated charges and therefore do not physically deform.
 Further, because the Cosserat rotation tensor and its associated micro-dislocation are independent variables with their own coupling to deformation, this framework permits magnetic-dipole orientations that are genuinely independent from deformation curves.
 In fact, the rigidity of this coupling, and thus the magnetisation induced by curvature, is governed by the Cosserat coupling parameters, such as the couple modulus $\muc \ge 0$ \cite{Neff2006Couple}.
 Finally, because the coupling occurs between a vector and a second-order tensor, rather than the more involved third-order tensors typical of conventional strain-gradient models, the physically linear regime for cubic-symmetric materials involves at most only two new material parameters.
 This significantly simplifies the theoretical formulation and reduces the amount of data needed for experimental calibration of the model.